icetea-labs/icetea_chain/README.md

 }
 ```

-> More sample contracts are available in _contracts_ folder.
+> More sample contracts are available in _example_ folder.

 > Check out our guide here https://github.com/TradaTech/icetea/wiki/Javascript-smart-contract